JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 > It is known that writing data only on EDT has negative consequences of potentially freezing the UI.
 > There is an in-progress effort to [allow writing data from any thread](https://youtrack.jetbrains.com/issue/IJPL-53).
-> This documentation will be updated when that happens.

 [//]: # (TODO: what is the historical reason for that?)